"We are all visitors to this time, this place.

 Welcome

-I enjoy talking about death and dying
+I talk about death and dying

 as if it’s the most natural thing in the world,